textadventures/quest/docs/functions.md

 title: How to use functions
 ---

+We looked at functions in the [tutorial](tutorial/more_things_to_do_with_objects.html#Using_Functions), and for a basic understanding, you are recommended looking at that.
+This document is going to go into more detail, and will be looking at using functions with code rather than the GUI.

 Quest has a whole load of functions built in, many of them will be used in your game without you even knowing about it.
 You can see a full list here:

 [http://docs.textadventures.co.uk/quest/functions/](http://docs.textadventures.co.uk/quest/functions/)